Category

 Marrakesh

 We start our journey in the ancient royal city of Marrakesh.
 Marrakesh is the epitome of the Arabian Nights.
 The medina is the old city centre and has more than 1000 years of history behind it.
-It is surrounded by a 17 km long reddish clay-coloured city wall - hence the name "The Red City", and around it is the newer part built by the French during colonial times, with the familiar French wide boulevards and green parks.
+It is surrounded by a 17 km long reddish clay-coloured city wall - hence the name “The Red City”, and around it is the newer part built by the French during colonial times, with the well-known French wide boulevards and green parks.

 Here we will stay two nights at a riad located inside the medina, which is the old city centre.

+In Marrakesh, we'll go on a fantastic historical walking tour of both the old and the new city.
 We end our tour at the Djeema El Fna Square, a UNESCO World Heritage Site.
-The name of the square means "square of the dead", as until about 100 years ago it was a public place of execution.
+The name of the square means “square of the dead”, as until about 100 years ago it was a public place of execution.
 Today, the square is a showcase for centuries of local customs.
 Snake charmers, fortune tellers, belly dancers, jugglers, musicians, tooth extractors, medicine men are among some of the things you can experience here alongside all the food stalls.
+The square also opens into the souk, which with over 4000 shops is the largest in North Africa.

 Berber villages in the Atlas Mountains